Is your B2B content getting you down? Bored of the same old same old? Uninspired with the insipid?

 And often those people are as bored with generic messaging and ‘me too’ content as you are.

-As it’s Friday, why not take an hour to go think about your current marketing messages: your current positioning, your tone, your content, your website?
+Why not take an hour to go think about your current marketing messages: your current positioning, your tone, your content, your website?
 Is it interesting to your audience?
 Does it cut through?
 If not, what will?

 Over to you.